Alexive-Solutions/alexive-pomodoro/docs/progress.md

 - Working in 25-min Pomodoro sprints
 - Git used for tracking all dev + docs

-## 🔧 Phase 1.1: DevOps Automation

-- [x] Initialized local Git repo
-- [x] Pushed code to GitHub
+## 📦 Dependencies

+- React (via Vite)
+- No extra packages yet

+## 🚀 Local Dev Commands

+- `npm install`
+- `npm run dev`
-- [x] Created `push.bat` script to auto-add, commit, and push with timestamp
+- `push.bat` → Commit + push with timestamp
-- [x] Verified commits reflect in GitHub repo

 ## ⏱️ Time Log

+- Initial MVP build: 2 Pomodoro sessions
-- Push automation setup: 1 min 20 seconds (confirmed functional)
+- push.bat automation: 1 min 20 seconds

+## 🎯 Project Purpose

+This tool serves as:

+- A **free public resource** hosted on the Alexive site
+- A **demonstration of development capability**
+- A **lead-generation touchpoint** by delivering actual user value
+- A place to test future **Spotify + focus productivity features**

+Target = polished enough to be shared with clients, useful enough for repeat visitors.